SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 <tbody>
 <tr>
 <td align="left">admins</td>
-<td align="left">All permissions are enabled.
+<td align="left">Administrative permissions are enabled.
 The initial administrator, the first user created in a tenant, has this role.</td>
 </tr>
 <tr>
 <td align="left">devices</td>